rinshankaihou/refinedc/README.md

 of RefinedC, which is encoded in [Iris](https://gitlab.mpi-sws.org/iris/iris) (a modern framework for higher-order, concurrent separation logic).

+## Documentation

+The following files contain documentation about RefinedC:

+- [ANNOTATION.md](ANNOTATIONS.md): Describes the annotation syntax
+  accepted by the RefinedC frontend
+- [FAQ.md](FAQ.md): Describes solutions to frequently asked questions
+- [ARCHITECTURE.md](ARCHITECTURE.md): Gives an high-level overview of the layout of this repository.

 ## Installing RefinedC

 RefinedC is known to compile with Coq 8.11.2, on 64-bits Linux machines.
 It